What is bone cancer?

 When utilizing radiation therapy for cancer in the bone, high doses of radiation are required.
 Because of this, surrounding tissue may be damaged during treatment.
 To help reduce the risk of damage, a specific type of radiation called Intensity Modulated Radiation Therapy (IMRT) is used.
 While a form of External Beam Therapy, this protocol uses precise computer mapping to outline the shape of the tumor being treated.
 Once identified, several high intensity beams of radiation are focused directly along and within the shape of the tumor.
 The goal is to direct high levels of radiation at the tumor being treated, while minimizing contact with surrounding tissue.

-If you have been diagnosed with cancer that has spread to the bone, contact the Austin Center for Radiation Oncology to schedule a consultation with Dr. Richard Garza.
+If you have been diagnosed with cancer that has spread to the bone, contact the Austin Center for Radiation Oncology to schedule a consultation.